 - a) Round 1 Registration which will include payment of Non-Refundable Registration fee of Rs.
 5000/- (Rupees Five Thousand only) and refundable security deposit fee of Rs 2, 00,000/- (Rupees Two Lakh Only). - b) Exercising of choices and locking of choices. - c) Process of Seat Allotment Round-1. - d) Publication of result of Round-1. - e) Reporting at the allotted Medical College against 1st Round.(The Refundable Security Deposit of Rs.
-2 Lakhs of candidates who have been allotted a seat in Round-I but do not join the allotted seat will be forfeited by MCC/DGHS). - f) Fresh/New Registration (Round-2) for the candidates who have not registered in the Round-1 of counselling and willing forfeited candidates of Round-1 who want to participate again in Round-II by re-registering and paying the requisite counselling fees.
+2 Lakhs of candidates who have been allotted a seat in Round-I but do not join the allotted seat will be forfeited by MCC/DGHS). - f) Fresh/New Registration (Round-2) for the candidates who have not registered in the Round-1 of counselling and willing forfeited candidates of Round-1 who want to participate again in Round-2 by re-registering and paying the requisite counselling fees.
 (Already registered candidates of Round-1 and candidates who were not allotted any seat in Round-1 need not to register again.
 Such candidates shall proceed with the candidate login directly for choice filling of Round-2). - g) Fresh Choice filling of Round-2. - h) Process of Seat Allotment Round-2. - i) Publication of result of Round-2. - j) Reporting at the allotted Medical College against Round-2. - k) Last date up to which students can be admitted/joined against vacancies arising due to any reasons for this year : as per schedule uploaded on MCC website.
-Please note that registration facility shall be available only once during Round-1, and once before starting of round-2 on notified dates.
-Thereafter, registration facility shall not be available.
-Under no circumstances any request (for any reason) for registration, shall be entertained after closing of registration.
-Candidates are advised to go through the schedule uploaded on the website of mcc.
+Please note that registration facility and choice filling shall be available on notified dates as per schedule.
+Under no circumstances any request (for any reason) for re opening of registration or choice filling, shall be entertained after closing of the same.
+Candidates are advised to go through the schedule uploaded on the website of MCC.
 Q. No.2: When will online allotment process for this year start?